agileurbanite/sample-iOS-WatchKit/README.md

  - `Targets > TNSWatchKitApp WatchKit Extension > `

 ### Add Metadata in the Extension
 You also have to add metadata in the Extension to support the Objective-C APIs in JavaScript.
+You need to copy the metadata build phase from the app.

 Get to the `Targes> TNSWatchKitApp WatchKit Extension > Build Phases` and add new `Run Script Phase` executing the following:
 ```bash